Maurice Pollack

 Maurice Pollack (January 28, 1885 – December 16, 1968) was a Canadian businessman and philanthropist.

 Early life

 Pollack was born in Kanele, Kiev, in Ukraine into a Jewish family.
 He arrived in Canada in 1902, and settled in Quebec City.

 Career

 In 1906, at the age of 20, Pollack opened a department store in Saint-Joseph Street in the Saint-Roch district of Quebec City.
 The business was successful; M. Pollack Ltd. became one of the largest companies in the region, and Pollock moved into a large house on Quebec City's Grand Allée.
 In 1950 he set up another store on Charest Boulevard.

+he also had a store in Staint Foy Québec.

 The Maurice Pollack Foundation

 Having amassed a great deal of money from his commercial enterprises, in 1955 Pollack retired and began to devote his time to philanthropy.
 He set up a foundation to aid Canadian organizations.
 Pollack was its president until his death, and was succeeded by his son, Charles C. Pollack.